neotoma/proxy/README.md

 It allows for access to both servers from the same port (e.g. browser default `80`) but different subdomains (e.g. root and `api.`).
 The proxy defaults to routing the web server if the subdomain is unrecognized.

+A live example of this proxy server can be found at [markmhendrickson.com](http://markmhendrickson.com).
+The web server can be accessed via either [markmhendrickson.com](http://markmhendrickson.com) or [markmhendrickson.com:4200](http://markmhendrickson.com:4200), and the API server can be accessed via either [api.markmhendrickson.com/attributes](http://api.markmhendrickson.com/attributes) or [markmhendrickson.com:4201/attributes](http://markmhendrickson.com:4201/attributes)

 ## Setting up the environment

 The code requires several variables to run or deploy the app.
 The following environment variables can be declared by adding a file named `.env` (in [INI format](https://en.wikipedia.org/wiki/INI_file)) to the base directory, assuming they're not declared elsewhere in the system already.
 Such a file will be ignored by Git.